AidenSheehan/MT2_Sandscourged/README.md

 For each dependency, follow the installation instructions listed there.

 ### This Mod
-Once you've installed all the dependencies, copy this mod into your plugins directory.
+Once you've installed all the dependencies, copy this mod (unzipped) into your plugins directory.
 The file path should look something like `C:\Program Files (x86)\Steam\steamapps\common\Monster Train 2\BepInEx\plugins`.

 ## Bugs and Feedback
 This mod is in beta.
 As such, you may come across bugs.
 If you do, [please report them here](https://github.com/AidenSheehan/MT2_Sandscourged/issues).